mukesh18c/COVID-19-Notifier/README.md

 # COVID-19-Notifier
-Scrapping data from Worldometer.com and notifying daily cases and deaths
+Scrapping data from Worldometers.info and notifying daily cases and deaths